willjgriff/solidity-playground/README.md

 Contracts written in Solidity, using Truffle for deployment and testing.

+<code>npm install</code> in the root dir to get web3 is required if wanting to use the 'ts.js' scripts.

 These are primarily for personal development.
 I have been using the decypher.tv tutorials for inspiration, implementing proposed contracts before watching their coresponding videos.

 Note: I have intentionally included build files incase I want to check the generated ABI's.